agrojason-project/AgroJason/README.md

 ## DataBase

 The dataBase is constructed by Mongodb.
 Connection between the UI and the database is implented via loopback 3.0.
-Functionalities supported include loggin in as user and the related basic features.
+Functionalities supported include logging in as user and the related basic features.

 In the dataBase, we have the values of: